Frequently Asked Questions about Mackintosh Academy

 Do you have after school activities?

 Yes!
-We offer a wide array of organized activities outside of school hours including choir, fencing, art, board games, cooking, and homework club.
+We offer a wide array of organized activities outside of school hours that have included choir, fencing, art, board games, cooking, and homework club.
 Activities vary by trimester and are priced separately.

 Do you accept students with learning differences?